DimiTech/dimitech.github.io/_posts/2017-01-14-how-well-do-you-know-node.js.markdown

 the behaviour yourself.

-**Notice:** The article is prone to changes so I've copied the list of questions at the time of writing this post.
-The list of questions is [here](#list-of-questions).
+**Notice:** The article is prone to changes so I've copied the list of questions that were in the blog post at the time of writing this article.

 Let's get on with it: